THERE IS BLOOD IN MY URINE!

 Did you know?

 Bladder Cancer is serious.
-Bladder cancer is not very common, but over 70, 000 men and women are diagnosed with the disease every year and about 15,000 die from the disease.
-Everyone urinate, yet not many knows about the bladder, where it is located, or what it does (see pic).
+Bladder cancer is not very common.
+However, over 70, 000 men and women are diagnosed with the disease every year and about 15,000 die from the disease.
+Everyone urinate, yet not many knows about the bladder, where it is located, or what it does (see picture).

-The kidneys are two bean shaped organs that acts as a filter and produce urine as a waste product.
-This urine then travels down the ureter to the bladder.
-The bladder is a balloon shaped organ in the pelvis (just below the belly button/navel) that stores urine until it is time to excrete from the body via the urethra in a process known as urination.
+Urine is a waste product that is filtered through the two bean shaped organs called, kidneys.
+The urine travels down the ureter to the bladder.
+The bladder is a balloon shaped organ in the pelvis (just below the belly button/navel) that stores urine.
+The urine exit the body via the urethra in a process known as urination.

 What cause cancer of the bladder?

-There are many things (called risk factors) that may lead to bladder cancer.
+There are many risk factors that may lead to bladder cancer.
 A few include

 - Tobacco smoking is the leading risk factor

 - If others in your family had bladder cancer, then you are also at risk

 - Exposure to chemicals used in making metal, paint, dye and petroleum products

 - Chronic urinary tract infections (having infection of the bladder a lot of times) including some infections caused by a parasite (schistosoma haematobium)